lyle-morris-sudo/pixel/playbook/roles_and_responsibilities.md

 ## User Experience Designer II

 A **User Experience Designer II** is an experienced professional in the field of UX design, possessing a higher level of expertise and responsibility compared to a junior or entry-level designer.
 This role typically involves a combination of strategic thinking, leadership, and hands-on design work.
-A UX Designer II is responsible for creating and enhancing digital products that provide an optimal user experience, aligning with both user needs and business objectives.
+A **User Experience Designer II** is responsible for creating and enhancing digital products that provide an optimal user experience, aligning with both user needs and business objectives.

 These responsibilities are indicative and may vary based on the specific needs of the organization.
-Always refer to the job description provided by the employer for the most accurate and detailed expectations for a UX Designer II position.
+Always refer to the job description provided by the employer for the most accurate and detailed expectations for a **User Experience Designer II** position.

 <details>